-Head injuries are among the most common fatal injuries to incur in a motorcycle accident, and motor vehicle accidents—including those involving motorcycles—are the most common causes of traumatic brain injuries.
-Because of this, many states require young riders to wear helmets, and others require all motorcycle riders and their passengers to be helmeted.
-More than 25,000 lives in the U.S. were saved since 2002 thanks to motorcycle helmets.
+Head injuries are the most common fatal injuries to incur in a motorcycle accident, and motor vehicle accidents—including those involving motorcycles—are the most common causes of traumatic brain injuries.
+Because of this, many states require young riders to wear helmets, and others need all motorcycle riders and their passengers to be helmeted.
+More than 25,000 lives in the U.S. have been saved since 2002 thanks to motorcycle helmets.
 Universal helmet laws in all states could save about 800 more lives a year.

-The biggest risk of traumatic brain injuries, aside from death, is the permanent disabilities that often accompany them.
+The most significant risk of traumatic brain injuries, aside from death, is the permanent disabilities that often accompany them.
 All of the body’s functions trace back to the brain.
 However, despite its power, the brain is highly susceptible to injury and has a limited ability to recover.
-Thus, motorcycle accidents resulting in head injuries can result in, often permanent, loss of certain functions.
-The type and extent of lost functions depend not only on the severity of the injury, but the part of the brain that was injured.
+Thus, motorcycle accidents resulting in head injuries can often result in losing certain functions.
+The type and extent of lost functions depend not only on the injury’s severity but also on the part of the brain that was injured.

 The brain is made up of several segments, known as lobes.
 Each lobe is responsible for different functions of the body.
-Some of the deficits that can be acquired through a traumatic brain injury, include the inability to wake up or breathe on one’s own, memory loss, difficulty communicating or understanding spoken communication, the loss of balanced movement, and difficulty controlling one’s impulses or behavior.
+Some deficits acquired through a traumatic brain injury include the inability to wake up or breathe on one’s own, memory loss, difficulty communicating or understanding spoken communication, the loss of balanced movement, and difficulty controlling one’s impulses or behavior.

 While head injuries are the most common cause of fatalities in motorcycle accidents, road rash is among the most common injuries to suffer in a motorcycle accident.
-Road rash is a term referring to an abrasion from contact with a rough surface, such as an asphalt road.
-This injury most often occurs to either jointed areas such as knees and elbows, as well as areas where the body’s underlying bone structure protrudes, such as at the ankles, on the face, hands, or shins.
+Road rash refers to abrasion from contact with a rough surface, such as an asphalt road.
+This injury most often occurs in jointed areas such as knees and elbows and where the body’s underlying bone structure protrudes at the ankles, on the face, hands, or shins.

-The biggest risks posed to most individuals after suffering road rash are infections in the open wound and significant scarring.
+The most significant risks posed to most individuals after suffering road rash are infections in the open wound and considerable scarring.

 While mild road rash is often treated successfully at home, medical treatment should be sought immediately in these circumstances: